cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 DEBIAN_FRONTEND=noninteractive apt-get install openjdk-11-jdk-headless -y
 pip install pyspark
 ```
 There are two ways to interact with pyspark.
-The first one is execute the ```pyspark``` command in bash to initiate the pyspark session.
+The first one is to execute the ```pyspark``` command in bash to initiate the pyspark session.
 The second way is that to treat pyspark as the module which ```python``` kernel can import to. (```import pyspark```)
 ### Method one: initiate ```pyspark``` session with jars
 Initiate Spark's interactive shell in python using the following command.
-In order to use datatap with pyspark, you have to add external jar as arguments to pyspark.
+In order to use datatap with pyspark, you have to add an external jar as arguments to pyspark.
 ```bash
 # bash

 # Specify the path of the jars files
 pyspark --jars /opt/bdfs/bluedata-dtap.jar
 ```
-After starting the interactive shell, ```Spark Context``` and ```Spark Session``` is automatically initiate for you.
+After starting the interactive shell, ```Spark Context``` and ```Spark Session``` are automatically initiate for you.
 ![image](https://user-images.githubusercontent.com/72959956/120170783-e8d00680-c233-11eb-9fe8-136da9996fdc.png)

 Similarly, we have to specify the Hadoop configurations.